cchoy96/csilMinicourse/intro_to_csil.md

 3. Lab Policies and Etiquette
 4. The CSIL Website
 5. How to: Use the Lab Machines
-6. How to: Equipment rentals
+6. How to: Equipment Loans

+This course should take approximately 30 minutes.

 ## Layout of CSIL